 Fixtures #

-A fixture in Litmus is a YAML file at fixtures/<name>.yaml that maps DUT pins to station instruments.
+A fixture in Litmus is a YAML file at fixtures/<name>.yaml that maps UUT pins to station instruments.
 It's the bridge that lets a test say "measure the voltage at pin VOUT" without knowing which DMM channel VOUT happens to be wired to on this particular bench.

 Naming collision.
 "Fixture" overloads.
 Throughout this page, "fixture" means hardware test fixture — the YAML pin-map.
 When the test signature has def test_x(pins, dmm, verify): ..., the names pins, dmm, verify are pytest fixtures — Python objects the pytest plugin synthesizes (in part from your hardware fixture YAML).
 When this page needs the pytest sense it says "pytest fixture".